Superbition/Celestte-Docs/docs/using_voltis/storage.md

 ## Introduction

-Polyel provides you with a Storage service which gives you the ability to interact with a filesystem in order to work with files and directories.
+Voltis provides you with a Storage service which gives you the ability to interact with a filesystem in order to work with files and directories.
 Right now only a local storage driver is supported but it is planned to support filesystems such as S3, FTP and external storage like Dropbox and Google drive.

 ## Accessing the Storage service